LastingLuck/Raytracer/README.md

 $ ./raytrace scene_file

 Run make with the option PARALLEL=1 to turn on parallelization.

+Run make with the option DEBUG=1 to turn on debugging output.
+(Warning: This could be a lot in info)

 Format for the scene file is a regular text file.
 Each line is a single component and the first word specifies how the rest of the line is interpreted.
 The rest of the line is a space-seperated list of parameters.
 Lines starting with a '#' are comments and will be skipped.